traitecoevo/infinitylists/README.md

 extract species occurrence data from national and global databases to generate species lists for any defined area.
-The area can be defined either via a `kml` file or a circle for a specified latitude and longitude, including the one for the current location of your device.
+The area can be defined either via a `kml` file or a circle for a specified latitude and longitude, including based on the current location of your device.

 <p align="center">
 <img src="man/figures/app_screenshot.png" alt="Infinitylists App Screenshot" width="600"/>
 </p>

-The application retrieves records of species presence associated with:
+The application retrieves species occurrence records associated with:

 - **Physical vouchers** (specimens stored in herbaria or museums across the world)
 - **Photographic vouchers** (uploaded to iNaturalist)
 - **Audio vouchers** (uploaded to iNaturalist)

-This is designed for a field naturalist in, say Manu National Park, Peru, who wants to know which species of Morpho butterflies have been observed in or close by to the park.
+This is designed for a field naturalist in, for example, Manú National Park, Peru, who wants to know which species of *Morpho* butterflies have been observed in or close by to the park.

 The answer to this query is here in table form: